Chickpea Kale Stir Fry

 - 1 large bunch kale (about 14 oz [397 g]), ribs removed, washed and chopped

-- Serve with potatoes on the side, and drizzle peanut sauce on top.
+- Serve: Serve with roasted sweet potatoes and drizzle peanut sauce on top.
 If there are sauce leftovers, store them in an airtight container in the refrigerator.
 It tastes great on tofu bowls, baked potatoes and roasted vegetables.

-Credit: With permission from Bold Flavored Vegan Cooking by Celine Steen, Page Street Publishing Co.
+Credit: Published with permission from Bold Flavored Vegan Cooking by Celine Steen, Page Street Publishing Co.
 2017.

 - Serving Size: 1/4 of recipe